-Apple follows $1B U.S. lawsuit against Qualcomm with a $145M suit in China
+iPhone X's data speeds could suffer as a result of legal battle with Qualcomm

-Qualcomm has long been hailed as the king of the mobile processor industry but back-to-back lawsuits may cause it to take a bit of a hit.
+Qualcomm is king of the mobile processor industry, but back-to-back-to-back lawsuits by Apple may take a bite.

+We’ve updated this post to reflect reports that Apple may intentionally cap data transfer speeds on future iPhones powered by Qualcomm modems.

-Apple and Qualcomm are set to embark on a yearslong and epic battle.
-Following news that Qualcomm had been charging heightened royalties for use of its tech, as well as reports indicating Qualcomm required Apple pay a percentage of the iPhone’s revenue in return for the use of Qualcomm patents, Apple has sued the company in not one, but two countries.
+Apple and Qualcomm are engaged in what will likely be a yearslong and epic battle.
+Following news that Qualcomm had been charging heightened royalties for use of its tech, as well as reports indicating Qualcomm required Apple to pay a percentage of the iPhone’s revenue in return for the use of Qualcomm patents, Apple has sued the company in three countries.

-In the U.S., Apple is suing Qualcomm for a hefty $1 billion — but it has also filed a lawsuit in China, which is for $145 million.
+In the United States, Apple is suing Qualcomm for a hefty $1 billion — but it has also filed a lawsuit in China for $145 million, as well as in the United Kingdom.
+Now, Qualcomm is following with its own countersuit (but losing quite a bit of money).

 Here’s everything you need to know about the lawsuit battle so far.